-The Fund seeks to ensure that no negative impacts are made to biodiversity sensitive areas.
-Therefore, the projects have been assessed and, if needed, the harm has been mitigated, the projects have obtained special licenses, and several environmental studies have been conducted, including bird studies and monitoring.
+To seek ensure that negative impacts to biodiversity sensitive areas have been assessed and mitigated, the Fund's projects obtained special licenses, and conducted several environmental studies, including but not limited to bird studies and monitoring.
 Additionally, initiatives such as blade painting, installation of bird diverters and fence lifting were implemented where relevant to the specific technology of the investment.

-During the next reference periods CIP will ensure that the projects coming to FID will conduct environmental assessments and implement mitigating actions if needed.
-In addition, the Fund will continue to monitor the indicator to seek continued alignment with CIP's Biodiversity Action Plan, Responsible Investment Policy and the Fund's ESG Standards.
+During the next reference periods the Fund will continue to monitor the indicator to seek continued alignment with CIPs Biodiversity Action Plan, Responsible Investment Policy and the Fund's ESG Standards to ensure any future negative impacts will be mitigated.

-Water - Emissions to water 2024 Data coverage 8 Tonnes of emission to water generated by investee companies per million EUR invested (weighted average) 0 18% Waste - Hazardous waste and radioactive waste ratio 2024 Data coverage
+Water - Emissions to water 2023 Data coverage 2024 Data coverage Tonnes of emission to water generated by investee companies per million EUR 8 invested (weighted average) 0 15% 0 53% Waste - Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies 9 per million EUR invested (weighted average) 0.04 19% 0 41%